ymrdf/redux-simplifier/readme.md

 # redux-simplifier

-Using redux needs lot's of boilerplate codes,it's very inefficient.Most of reducers and actions are used to replace a value in state.
+Using redux needs lot's of boilerplate codes,it's very inefficient.Most of reducers and actions are used to replace a value in state.
 This tool provide a replace action, which will change the value after being dispatched without a reduc er.
-So, this tool can greatly simplify you code without affect the redux's predictable.
+So, this tool can greatly simplify you code without affect the redux's predictable.
 Besides, this tool is very easy to use, you just need to know two simply function.

 [中文](./readme-zh.md)